rgleason/dashboard_tactics_pi/README.md

 ## Introduction

 _DashT_ [v1.5.11](https://github.com/canne/dashboard_tactics_pi/releases/tag/v1.5.11) was a forerunner in diversifying the data connectivity of a OpenCPN plug-in to enable direct network connections to resources available in a modern boat's computer and network infrastructure.
+This version, of which you can find installation packages for earl testers in [Releases](https://github.com/canne/dashboard_tactics_pi/releases) continues this philosophy and presents new features by collecting timestamped open data and making it available to external applications and data retrieval systems.

-With the arrival of the next OpenCPN version we will see it embracing the open marine data format [Signal K](https://opencpn.org/wiki/dokuwiki/doku.php?id=opencpn:supplementary_software:signalk).
-This is excellent news and hopefully encouraging you to install a fast, ubiquitous and reliable Signal K data format source in your boat's infrastructure: [Signal K server node](https://github.com/SignalK/signalk-server-node).
-It has been supported since day zero by _DashT_ allowing the creation of enhancements which are not present in the traditional OpenCPN Dashboard:
+The next OpenCPN version, currently in 5.1beta is embracing the open marine data format [Signal K](https://opencpn.org/wiki/dokuwiki/doku.php?id=opencpn:supplementary_software:signalk).
+This hopefully encourage you to consider to install the fast, ubiquitous and reliable Signal K data format source in your boat's infrastructure: [Signal K server node](https://github.com/SignalK/signalk-server-node).
+As before, it is fully supported by _DashT_ as an alternative and direct data source, allowing the creation of enhancements which are not present in the traditional OpenCPN Dashboard:

 * OpenCPN's Dashboard integrated